MIDS-scaling-up/v2/week02/labs/README.md

   sameersbn/squid:3.5.27-1

 ```
-Relogin to your private VM.
+Login to your private VM.
-Set the following environmental variables, replacking <jumpboxPrivateIP> with your jumpboxes privare IP:
+Set the following environmental variables, replacing <jumpboxPrivateIP> with your jumpbox's private IP:

 ```
 export http_proxy=http://<jumpboxPrivateIP>:3128